OpenStudioCorp/oldVRgamethging/README.md

 Welcome to the plaza! we hope that you will like this place!

-We are currently in the process of constructing building At the moment!
+We are currently in the process of constructing buildings At the moment!

 you can check out the development progress with this progress bar that we quickly put together.